HyperBDR/docs/src/userguide/project-practices/haitong-brazil-bank-best-practices-standard.md

 This project covers typical scenarios for financial industry VMware to Huawei Cloud disaster recovery, including DR protection for database systems, application systems, 和 file storage systems, which has representativeness and reference value for similar financial customers.

 ---

-*This is the standard version, containing detailed implementation guidance and best practices.
-For more details and troubleshooting information, please refer to the complete version.*